C.D. Brasilia: Colours and crest

 Throughout the club's early history, Brasilia have worn blue with a blue shorts and socks.

 Stadium

 Estadio Municipal de La Ciudad de Suchitoto

 The club's home matches are usually played at Estadio Municipal de La Ciudad de Suchitoto, which has a maximum capacity of 1,000 people.
 It was renovated in 2009.

+Sponsorship

+Companies that Brasilia currently has sponsorship deals with for 2025-2026 include: